Segatron: Segment-Aware Transformer for Language Modeling and Understanding: Model

-\textbf{Training Setup} For the SegaBERT-base, we pre-train the model with English Wikipedia.
-For the SegaBERT-large, English Wikipedia and BookCorpus are used.
-The text is preprocessed following BERT and tokenized into sub-tokens with WordPiece.
-For each document of Wikipedia, we firstly split that into $N_p$ paragraphs, and all the sub-tokens in the $i$-th paragraph are assigned the same Paragraph Index Embedding $P^p_{i}$.
+\textbf{Data preparation.} For the pre-training corpus we use English Wikipedia and Bookcorpus~\cite{DBLP:conf/iccv/bookcorpus}.
+For each document, we firstly split each into $N_p$ paragraphs, and all the sub-tokens in the $i$-th paragraph are assigned the same Paragraph Index Embedding $\mathbf{P}^p_{i}$.
 The paragraph index starts from 0 for each document.
-Similarly, each paragraph is further segmented into $N_s$ sentences, and all the sub-tokens in the $i$-th sentence are assigned the same Sentence Index Embedding $P^s_{i}$.
+Similarly, each paragraph is further segmented into $N_s$ sentences with NLTK~\cite{DBLP:books/daglib/nltk}, and all the sub-tokens in the $i$-th sentence are assigned the same Sentence Index Embedding $\mathbf{P}^s_{i}$.
 The sentence index starts from 0 for each paragraph.
-Within each sentence, all the sub-tokens are indexed from 0. $i$-th sub-token will have its Token Index Embedding $P^t_i$.
-The maximum paragraph index, sentence index, and token index are 50, 100, and 256, respectively.
+Within each sentence, all the sub-tokens are indexed from 0; the $i$-th sub-token will have its Token Index Embedding $\mathbf{P}^t_i$.